 I have tried other approaches.
 I used one journal for two books by starting at the front of the journal for one book, and flipping the book over and starting from the back for the other.
 This was harder to index, and it got on my nerves, but it works for some people.
 It works for only two books at a time, which might work with the journal-per-genre approach, but the indexing is a bit trickier.

 Another similar option that doesn't "crash in the middle of the book" is to start at the front and write only on the right-hand page for one book and flip the book, and start at the back and write only on the right hand page for the second book.
 You don't crash in the middle, but the facing pages have right-side-up and up-side-down writing; this irritated the OCD part of me.
-But it need work for you.
+But it might work for you.

-I picked up a lot of ideas for how to note books in a journal by reading some of the bullet journal blogs--the ones that are more focused on retaining content than on artistic presentation.
+I picked up a lot of ideas for how to note books in a journal by reading bullet journal blogs--the ones that are more focused on retaining content than on artistic presentation.
 You can do an internet search to get more ideas.